 Open Championships: 1931 (Tommy Armour), 1937 (Cotton), 1953 (Ben Hogan), 1968 (Player), 1975 (Watson), 1999 (Paul Lawrie), 2007 (Harrington).

 Comment: It's called "Car-nasty" by everybody who's tried -- and failed (often miserably) -- to play well on this feared links.
-Carnoustie will test the world's best again in 2018.
+Carnoustie tested the world's best again in 2018.

 13. Royal St. George's, Sandwich, England

 Open Championships: 1894 (John Henry Taylor), 1899 (Vardon), 1904 (Jack White), 1911 (Vardon), 1922 (Hagen), 1928 (Hagen), 1934 (Cotton), 1938 (Reg Whitcombe), 1949 (Locke), 1981 (Bill Rogers), 1985 (Sandy Lyle), 1993 (Norman), 2003 (Ben Curtis), 2011 (Darren Clarke).

 Comment: The host of 14 Opens recently voted to allow women members, strengthening its position to host again.
 The first English golf course to secure an Open gets criticized for lacking dunes and aesthetics.
 Shot-for-shot, though, it's a strong links.

 14. Old Course at Royal Troon Golf Club, Troon, Scotland

 Open Championships: 1923 (Arthur Havers), 1950 (Locke), 1962 (Arnold Palmer), 1973 (Tom Weiskopf), 1982 (Watson), 1989 (Mark Calcavecchia), 1997 (Justin Leonard), 2004 (Todd Hamilton), 2016 (Henrik Stenson).